Bootstraps for Dynamic Panel Threshold Models: Bootstrap

 (\romannumeral 2) If $\gamma=\gamma_{0}$, the true model is discontinuous, and Assumptions \ref{ass:gmm}, \ref{ass:dgp}, and \ref{ass:locDis} hold, then

 (\romannumeral 3) If $\gamma\neq \gamma_{0}$, then $\mathcal{D}_{n}^{*}(\gamma)=O_{p}^{*}(1)$ in $P$. \end{theorem}

 \cref{thm:grid boot} (i) and (ii) show that the limit distribution of the bootstrap test statistic, conditional on the data, is identical to that of the sample test statistic regardless of the continuity of the true model.
-Therefore, the CI of the threshold location by the grid bootstrap, \eqref{eq:grid bcs}, achieves an exact coverage rate for both continuous and discontinuous models asymptotically.
-Specifically, $\lim_{n\rightarrow\infty}P(\gamma_{0}\in CI_{n,1-\tau}^{grid})=1-\tau$ for both cases (i) and (ii). \cref{thm:grid boot} (iii) says that the bootstrap test statistic is still stochastically bounded, conditionally on the data, under the alternatives.
-As \cref{thm:distance test} (iii) shows that the sample test statistic is stochastically unbounded under the alternatives, the grid bootstrap CI has power against the alternative threshold locations.
+Therefore, the CI for the threshold location by the grid bootstrap, \eqref{eq:grid bcs}, achieves an exact coverage rate for both continuous and discontinuous models asymptotically.
+Specifically, $\lim_{n\rightarrow\infty}P(\gamma_{0}\in CI_{n,1-\tau}^{grid})=1-\tau$ for both cases (i) and (ii). \cref{thm:grid boot} (iii) says that the bootstrap test statistic is still stochastically bounded, conditionally on the data, under the alternative.
+As \cref{thm:distance test} (iii) shows that the sample test statistic is stochastically unbounded under the alternative, the grid bootstrap CI has power against fixed alternatives.